Skip to main content

 $ gds govuk connect app-console -e production content_store/content-store

 In the Content Store console, run content_item = ContentItem.find_by(content_id: "CONTENT_ID") to get a handle on the current state of the content item.
-If the content item already has a document_type of redirect and the redirects property has the path and destination properties you’re aiming for, then all you may need to do is nudge Content Store into talking to Router API.
+Make sure content item already has a document_type of redirect and the redirects property has the path and destination properties.
 If your content item doesn’t have a redirect in Content Store, but you know a redirect has been applied in Publishing API, you may need to re-present the edition in Publishing API.

 Assuming the redirect doesn’t exist yet, and you know no attempt has been made to redirect the item in Publishing API, your next step is to open a console on the publishing app in question.
 Then run this command: